Adema: 2003–2004: Unstable and lineup changes

 Adema's second album, Unstable, was released by Arista in August 2003.
-It was produced by Howard Benson, whose credits also include producing albums with P.O.D., Hoobastank and Cold.
+It was produced by Howard Benson, whose credits also include producing albums with P.O.D., Hoobastank, Cold and most famously, for his work with post hardcore band Saosin.

 The band has vigorously fought the label "nu metal," preferring to be classified as traditional rock.
 While Unstable was not a significant break from their earlier sound, Chavez compared it to the rawness of Nirvana, and bassist DeRoo hoped that Chavez's stronger voice (the result of voice lessons) would result in a more mainstream sound.
 "We don't go onstage and nu metal," said drummer Kohls.
 "We're sick of that phrase.
 ROCK – it's such a broad word that it doesn't categorize you."

 Chavez and guitarist Ransom had a bitter rivalry that ended when first Ransom, then Chavez, left the band.
 During 2003, when the band released and toured for Unstable, Chavez and Ransom didn't speak to one another.
 The band claimed that the split was no surprise.
 Ransom left in December, while the remaining four members finished touring.

 Amidst this conflict, Unstable sold over 66% less than the band's debut album.
 In December, the band learned that Arista was dropping them during a label merger.
 A large number of Arista's staff was fired in a management shakeup by its parent company, Sony.
 L.A.
 Reid, who originally signed the band, had left the label a week earlier.
 The band has blamed low sales of Unstable on being dropped.

 The band continued to write, but in February 2004, Chavez started to lose interest.
 He quit the band in September.

 With regards to the split with Adema, Adema blamed the split on Chavez's disinterest in the band.
 However, Chavez acknowledged personal problems and claimed that "it takes two to tango," and that his decision precipitated from an argument with drummer Kohls over the direction of the band.
-Chavez would form the band Midnight Panic with his cousin and old bandmates Cesareo Garasa and Mike Montano, which released the self-titled Midnight Panic EP before dissolving.
+Chavez would form the band Midnight Panic with his cousin and old bandmates Cesareo Garasa and Mike Montano, which released Midnight Panic album before dissolving.